 The Corporation is a statutory corporation and not a company, so it does not have shares or shareholders.
-Its responsible Ministers are the Minister of Finance and the Minister for State Owned Enterprises.
-Those Ministers are referred to in this SCI as the "Shareholding Ministers", to reflect the terminology used in the SOE Act.
+Its responsible Minister is the Minister for Rail.
+The Minister for Rail is referred to in this SCI as the "Shareholding Minister", to reflect the terminology used in the SOE Act.